 Pneumatic - Pneumatic actuators adjust valve position by converting air pressure into linear or rotary motion

 Electrohydraulic - Electrohydraulic actuators are self-contained electrically driven hydraulic pumps used to drive cylinders or actuators.

-For more information on linear actuators, see GlobalSpec's How to Select Linear Actuators Selection Guide.
+For more information on linear actuators, see IEEE GlobalSpec's Linear Actuators guide.